 Bond Market Update

-Mortgage pricing is better than it was yesterday
+Mortgage pricing is worse than it was yesterday

 Source: Thomson Reuters